 You could look back on this little mini-season and perceive some rocky moments along the way, most notably the poor dialogue, repetitive characters (just how many rednecks does the cast require?), sketchily drawn characters (basically, everyone who isn't Rick, Lori, Shane, Andrea and, maybe, Dale), and questionable pacing.
 On the other hand, there were plenty of things to be excited about (which is why so many are excited about the show), such as the fine cast, beautiful cinematography, sharp writing (most of the time) and the tendency to induce held breath.
 We can't tell you how many times we didn't realize until the commercial break that we'd been holding our breath without realizing it.

 But the best thing the show's creators did in the limited time they had to set up their story was establish the major themes of the show.
 Bear in mind that, with television writing, "themes" aren't always evident and on many shows it seems that they don't exist at all.
-It's a rare adventure series that manages the feat; Lost being most notable for its timeless (and very consistently referenced) themes of good vs. evil and the power of redemption.
+It's a rare adventure series that m

 The major theme, at least so far, is hope.
 It's been referenced constantly, both overtly and obliquely, but this episode essentially came right out and hit you over the head with it (not in a bad way).
 Another major theme (and one you'll find in any decent apocalyptic fiction) is about what happens to people when there are only a handful of them left and how both alliances and conflicts form that never would have seen the light of day pre-end of the world.
 Nothing summed this up better and more economically than the standoff between Rick and Jenner; between hope and the lack of it; between two men (scientist and small town sheriff) whose paths never would have crossed in the old world and even if they had, they probably would have had no time or use for each other.